hohonuuli/matlube/README.md

 # Matlube

-## Scala wrapper for Matrix libraries.
+## Scala DSL for Matrix libraries.

 Matlube is a Matlab-like linear algebra DSL for Scala.
 This library only supports dense double matrices.
 It's designed to work as a front end to other Matrix libraries.
 Currently, there are two back-ends: one for Jama (http://math.nist.gov/javanumerics/jama/) and another for EJML (http://code.google.com/p/efficient-java-matrix-library/).
 Why have different back-ends?
 Well, everyone has thier favorite Matrix library.
 Different back-ends allows Matlube to easily integrate with whatever your prefered library is.